 Assignments to Music Department ensembles are made by the faculty & conductor after student auditions during Welcome Week in the Fall Quarter.
 If assigned to the orchestra, for the full year, the quarter, or on a concert-by-concert basis, it is understood that each player will make a commitment to attend every rehearsal and concert.
-Each player is responsible for learning and mastering his or her part, which entails substantial preparation outside of rehearsal.
+Each player is responsible for learning and mastering their part, which entails substantial preparation outside of rehearsal.
 To be accepted into the orchestra, string players must posses a sufficiently advanced technique to execute a variety of bow strokes, e.g. spiccato, at various tempos.
-Wind, brass, percussion and harp parts are assigned to both music majors and non-music majors.
+Wind, brass, percussion, and harp parts are assigned to both music majors and non-music majors.
 However, all things being equal, i.e. experience, expertise, and availability, music students will have preference over community players and non-music majors.
-Wind and brass players who have not been assigned to the orchestra, are expected to participate in the Wind Ensemble.
-Periodically, in consultation with the Wind Ensemble Director, some players may be exchanged between the orchestra and the wind ensemble.
+Wind and brass players who have not been assigned to the orchestra are expected to participate in the Wind Ensemble.
+Periodically, in consultation with the Wind Ensemble Director, some players may be rotated between the orchestra and the wind ensemble.
 Orchestra members are expected to participate in the Fall Quarter Orchestra Retreat, at which time work is done to prepare for the entire year's concert season.

 Seating is made on a concert-to-concert basis.
 Rotation is at the discretion of the conductor, possibly in consultation with other members of the faculty.

 Attendance at all concerts and all rehearsals is required.
 Absence from rehearsals and concerts will be excused only in cases of incapacitating illness or family emergency.
 Written notice is required, and a doctor's note may be requested.
 Absences for reasons other than the above will affect your grade and/or membership in the orchestra (see below).
 At the discretion of the conductor, you might be asked to find a substitute should you be excused from a rehearsal.